AU-Master-Thesis/thesis/sections/2-background/technical-introduction.typ

   ]
 }

 As outlined in @f.gaussian-models the #gaussian.canonical is much more computationally efficient when it comes to conditioning and taking products, while the #gaussian.moments excels at marginalisation.
-This is due to the fact that the canonical form is closed under conditioning and taking products, while the moments form is closed under marginalisation.@gbp-visual-introduction In the context of factor graphs in software, the #gaussian.moments is often preferred due to its efficiency in marginalisation, which is a common operation in factor graph inference.@gbp-visual-introduction Furthermore, the #gaussian.moments is unable to represent unconstrained distributions, as would be yielded by an unanchored factor graph.
+This is due to the fact that the canonical form is closed under conditioning and taking products, while the moments form is closed under marginalisation@gbp-visual-introduction.
+In the context of factor graphs in software, the #gaussian.moments is often preferred due to its efficiency in marginalisation, which is a common operation in factor graph inference@gbp-visual-introduction.
+Furthermore, the #gaussian.moments is unable to represent unconstrained distributions, as would be yielded by an unanchored factor graph.
 However, this is not a problem encountered in practice for this thesis, as the factor graphs are anchored.
 More detail on this in @s.m.factor-graph.

 // why is that?

 == Probabilistic Inference <s.b.probabilistic-inference>

 To contextualize factor graph inference, the underlying probabilistic inference theory is introduced.
 The goal of probabilistic inference is to estimate the probability distribution of a set of unknown variables, $#m.Xb$, given some observed or known quantities, $#m.D$.
-This is done by combining prior knowledge with $#m.D$, to infer the most likely distribution of the variables.@gbp-visual-introduction See @ex.probabilistic-inference.
+This is done by combining prior knowledge with $#m.D$, to infer the most likely distribution of the variables@gbp-visual-introduction.
+See @ex.probabilistic-inference.

 #example(
   caption: [Probabilistic Inference in Meteorology]